mhdSid/animatopia/README.md

 ### Declarative API:
 The library offers a declarative API that understands CSS transitions as web animations.
-Developers can define animations using familiar CSS syntax, which is then converted into web animations for testing purposes.
+Developers can define animations and CSS transitions using Web Animation Interface for testing purposes.
 This approach simplifies the testing process and aligns with existing animation development workflows.

 The core functionality is currently being worked on to be imported to popular game engines such as **Unity**.